 Chicken feet, as many as desired (I usually use 6-8), prepared for stock first (please see my related article on chicken feet)

 1 white or yellow onion, peeled and chopped

 1 bay leaf

 Once the stock has simmered as long as you like, remove from heat and carefully strain the mixture through a fine-mesh sieve (shown below in the photo gallery) to make sure all the teeny tiny chicken bones are out of your stock.
 (Caution: please never skip this step...you'd be amazed how many little bones get missed if you try to pick them out by hand!
 You can potentially suffer gastrointestinal trauma from swallowing sharp bone pieces.
 This is the same reason you never feed chicken bones to pets, either.)
 The result is a beautiful, clear liquid that you can add to soups, or just drink hot by the glass (see below).
-Once cooled, the stock will gel up and be so thick you can almost cut it with a knife (see final photo, below).
+Once cooled, the stock will gel up and be so thick you can almost cut it with a knife (see final photo, below--this is only the case if you add chicken feet!).
 Once re-heated, it returns to liquid form.

 photo gallery (Please Click To EnLarge)

 Good to know: chicken stock tastes better than it looks here.
 Some foods are just not all that photogenic.
 Photo at the bottom right shows how this recipe "gels" after being refrigerated (from all the gelatin in the chicken feet).
 Once you warm it up again, it assimilates back into the stock and turns back into the golden-yellow color that's shown (bottom center).